Iceland - The land of fire and ice

 Iceland is closer than you think and probably also far different from what you might have imagined.
 Where else can you witness such marvels of Mother Nature as glaciers, steaming geysers and volcanoes, raging rivers and magnificent waterfalls, a multitude of birds, cavorting whales just offshore and many other surprises.

 The country was settled by Nordic people in the 9th century – tradition has it that the first permanent settler was a Norwegian Viking, named Ingolfur Arnarson, who made his home where Reykjavik is situated today.
 The Icelanders still speak a language close to that of the Vikings, although modern Icelanders also speak many foreign languages.

-The island is conveniently located right between western Europe and the east coast of USA.
-Distance is about 5-6 hours by flight from USA and 2-4 hours from Europe.
+The island is conveniently located right between Europe and east coast of North America.
+Distance is about 5-6 hours by flight from North America and 2-4 hours from Europe.
 The size is 103.000 km2 (39,756 sq. miles), about one-third larger than Scotland or Ireland.
 It has a population of just over 300.000, almost two-thirds living in the capital Reykjavik and its neighbouring towns in the southwest.

 Passport and Visa regulations

 Iceland is an associate member of the Schengen Agreement, which exempts travelers from personal border controls between 22 EU countries.
 For residents outside the Schengen area, a valid passport is required for at least three months beyond date of entry.
-For information on passport and visa requirements as well as the Schengen area regulations, visit the website of the Icelandic Directorate of Immigration: www.utl.is/english.
+For information on passport and visa requirements as well as the Schengen area regulations, visit the website of the Icelandic Directorate of Immigration: The Directorate of Immigration.

 Arrival in Iceland